u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/configuration/on-premise_geo-ip-installation.rst

 .. note::
-   If you can't/don't want to locate the geoip database in ``/usr/share/GeoIP/``, you can use the ``--geoip-db`` option of the Odoo command line interface.
+   If you can't/don't want to locate the geoip database in ``/usr/share/GeoIP/``, you can use the ``--geoip-db`` option of the Thrive Bureau ERP command line interface.
 This option takes the absolute path to the GeoIP database file and uses it as the GeoIP database.
 For example:

    .. code-block:: bash

-      ./odoo-bin --geoip-db= ~/Downloads/GeoLite2-City.mmdb
+      ./Thrive Bureau ERP-bin --geoip-db= ~/Downloads/GeoLite2-City.mmdb

    .. seealso::
       - :doc:`CLI documentation </developer/reference/cli>`.